woondossier/docusaurus-terminology/README.md

 ```

 from the root directory of the repository.
 And then we are ready to
-test everything in the local docusaurus project, so we run the
+test everything in the local Docusaurus project, so we run the
 following commands:

 ```commandline